 A critical incident is any actual or alleged event or situation that creates a significant risk of substantial or severe harm to the physical or mental health, safety or well-being of a student.
-Examples include, but are not limited to, death or serious illness of a member of staff or patient, fire, hold-up or burglary.
-To support students' safety and welfare, if a critical incident arises during the placement, the TE must contact a PE or the APPEL Operations Team.
+Examples include, but are not limited to, death or serious illness of a member of staff or patient, fire, hold-up, injury to the student, such as a needle-stick injury or burglary.
+To support the student's safety and welfare, the TE must contact a PE or the APPEL office if a critical incident arises during the placement.
 Each of the Schools of Pharmacy has additional support services, which can be offered to students if required.
-All details discussed with APPEL will be handled with discretion.
+All details discussed with APPEL will be handled with discretion and sensitively.